 Buddy really enjoys the Pokemon Go game, so this took us on some hilarious adventures as well.
 I only went to two outings, since standing around in a random place in the cold with a bunch of people tapping their phones wasn’t my jam.
 But, Buddy has a blast playing ‘PoGo’ and I love that it allowed him to make some fast friends.

-This castle is hard to miss when wandering around Inverness.
+Inverness Castle is hard to miss when checking out the other things to do in Inverness.
 Perched on top of a hill, it is a great place to walk up to for the surrounding views, even if you don’t go inside.

 The site of the castle was established by King Malcolm III in 1057 as a stronghold, after destroying Macbeth’s Castle at Crown Hill.
 But, the current structure is from the 1830s and is used as the Inverness Sheriff’s Court today.

-Another historic place with amazing views is Fort George – just a short drive from downtown.
-You could even spot dolphins, whales and seals from the top of the fort while learning about its history.
+Another place with meaningful British history (and amazing views) is Fort George.
+It is just a short drive from downtown.
+You could even spot dolphins, whales, and seals from the top of the fort while learning about its history.